-The point of the DUT to be placed at the goniometer reference point.

-Ideally, this should be the photometric centre of the DUT.
-However, the exact photometric centre can be unknown, can require extensive measurements to determine, and can vary with wavelength or angle.
-In such cases, a more practical DUT reference centre, based on the device geometry and the size, shape and position of the light source within the DUT, can be used.
-For example, the centre of an omnidirectional light, or the lens of a directional light.In practical applications, the reference center of a navigation light device can usually be taken as the center of the three-dimensional figure of the outline of the light-emitting surface.
+The reference centre of the light source within the DUT is usually based on the geometric centre of the area that emits light, i.e., the centroid of the geometric shape of the luminous area.

+In practical applications, the reference center of a navigation light device can usually be taken as the center of the three-dimensional figure of the outline of the light-emitting surface.
 For omnidirectional beacon lights, the geometric center of the lens is used as the reference center (in most cases, it is the intersection of the vertical center axis of the beacon light and the horizontal center plane of the lens).
 For beacon lights with directional light, the center point of the light-emitting surface of the light-emitting surface is used as the reference center.

-Photometric Centre

-The point in a light from which the photometric distance law operates most closely in the direction of maximum intensity.

 Photometry

 Measurement by Photometer

+measurement principle

+Photometers are used to measure photometric quantities.
+A photometer typically comprise a photoelectric sensor, a V(λ)-correction filter, and a precision aperture.

+The V(λ)-correction filter is applied to make the spectral responsivity of the photometer approximate the CIE standard luminous observer's spectral luminous efficiency function V(λ) (see section 4.2).
+The photometer converts light signals into electrical signals, and its electrical output is amplified to provide readings that can be calibrated into luminous values.

+The output of the photometer is proportional to the photometric quantity.
+After calibration with a standard reference, the photometer can measure absolute photometric values.